Effective Job Coaching: Natural Supports & Fading Plans

 🪜 Why Job Coaching Matters

 Commissioners want to see that job coaching is structured, time-bound, and purposeful.
 They expect to read about clear goals, planned reviews, and strategies to reduce reliance over time.
-Working with a learning disability bid writer can help frame this narrative in tenders so it scores well against independence and outcomes criteria.
+Within strong supported employment models, job coaching is not an open-ended presence — it is a clearly designed intervention with measurable milestones and defined exit points.

 🌱 The Role of Natural Supports